rust-lang/book/src/ch09-00-error-handling.md

 # Error Handling

 Rust's laser-focus on safety spills over into a related area: error handling.
-Errors are a fact of life in software, so Rust has a number of tools that you can use to handle situations in which something bad happens.
+Errors are a fact of life in software, so Rust has a number of features that you can use to handle situations in which something bad happens.
 In many cases, Rust requires you to acknowledge the possibility of an error occurring and take some action in that situation.
 This makes your program safer and more robust by